tan-chirr/tan-chirr.github.io/_pages/publications.md

 Published in Molecules, 2019

-Contribution: Calculation and data analysis using Python scripts.
+Contribution: Python scripts for calculation.